DanielSank/observed/README.rst

 Notable features include:

-* Being an observer does not keep an object alive.
-In other words, the observer code does not keep any strong references to objects which have signed up as observers.
+* A function or bound method is not kept alive just because it is observing something else.
+This is because the observed object does not keep any strong references to the observing objects.
-* The @event decorator can be used with unhashable types, and can be used on an arbitrary number of methods in each class.
+* The @event decorator can be used on methods in classes which are unhashable types, and can be used on an arbitrary number of methods in each class.
 * Tests included :)